-Designed for intellectually curious, motivated students, honors courses are open to any College of Arts and Sciences or School of Business student who has completed 15 credits at Shenandoah University and has a cumulative GPA of 3.5 or higher.
+Designed for intellectually curious, motivated students, honors courses are open to any College of Arts and Sciences, School of Business, or four-year BSN nursing student who has completed 15 credits at Shenandoah University and has a cumulative GPA of 3.5 or higher.

-All honors courses complement the Shenandoah University General Education program and the College of Arts and Science and School of Business’s dedication to advancement in knowledge, critical thinking and communication.
+All honors courses complement the Shenandoah University General Education program and the College of Arts and Science, School of Business, and School of Nursing’s dedication to advancement in knowledge, critical thinking and communication.

 Each course will enhance your learning process by emphasizing the multidisciplinary nature of any career or scholarly activity.
 Advanced instruction in communication, reflection, and ethical reasoning will also be a key component throughout your honors academic experience.